DATROWAY has serious Warnings and Precautions. Click here for more information.

 Warnings and Precautions1

-The pooled safety population described in the WARNINGS AND PRECAUTIONS reflects exposure to DATROWAY in 927 patients from TROPION-Breast01 and other clinical trials.
+The pooled safety population described in WARNINGS AND PRECAUTIONS reflects exposure to DATROWAY in 1365 patients from TROPION-Breast01 and other clinical trials.

-• In the pooled safety population of 443 patients with breast cancer from TROPION-Breast01 and TROPION-PanTumor01, ILD/pneumonitis occurred in 3.6% of patients treated with DATROWAY, including 0.7% of patients with Grade 3.
-There was one fatal case (0.2%).
-The median time to onset was 2.8 months (range: 1.1-10.8 months).
-Four patients (0.9%) had DATROWAY withheld and 7 patients (1.6%) permanently discontinued due to ILD/pneumonitis
+• DATROWAY can cause severe, life-threatening, or fatal interstitial lung disease (ILD) or pneumonitis.
+In the pooled safety population of 841 patients with breast cancer from TROPION-Breast01, TROPION-Breast02, TROPION-PanTumor01, and TROPION-PanTumor02, ILD/pneumonitis occurred in 3% of patients treated with DATROWAY, including 0.4% of patients with Grade 3.
+There were two fatal cases (0.2%).
+The median time to onset was 5.3 months (range: 1.1-19.3 months) with a median duration of 1.2 months (range: 0.3-5.2 months).
+Eight patients (1%) had DATROWAY withheld and 10 patients (1.2%) permanently discontinued due to ILD/pneumonitis.
+Systemic corticosteroids were required in 64% (16/25) of patients with ILD/pneumonitis.
+ILD/pneumonitis resolved in 40% of patients

 Ocular adverse reactions (unresectable or metastatic breast cancer and other solid tumors)